Why Should I Use a VPN?

 How do you use a VPN?

-If you have decided to install a VPN on your iPhone, iPad, Android device or PC, you need to know how to use it.
-There are three common ways to use a VPN, both of which are fairly easy to follow.
+If you have decided to get a VPN on your iPhone, iPad, Android device or PC, you should know how to use it.
+There are three common methods to install and use a VPN:

-• Installing an app: Many top VPN services have applications readily available in app stores.
+- Installing an app: Many top VPN services have applications readily available in your device's app store.
 First, you have to download and install the VPN app on your device.
-Then, after opening the app, find the option to connect to a VPN server.
+Then, open the app and connect to a specific server or use the automatic connection button, if available.

-• Installing a browser extension: Most modern web browsers on your computer let you browse and download extensions that add extra capabilities.
+- Installing a browser extension: Most modern web browsers on desktop let you browse and download extensions that add extra functionality.
 Unsurprisingly, there are plenty of VPN extensions.
-After adding an extension from your browser's web store or add-ons site, you can usually enable, disable and customize this VPN using your browser toolbar.
+After adding one from your browser's web store or add-ons site, you can enable, disable and customize this VPN using your browser toolbar.

 Is using a VPN illegal?